vaughnroyko/Omnibot/README.md

     - Adds an amount of points to the user's (or all users') balance(s)
     - Defaults to broadcaster only.
 - Quotes:
   - Someone said something funny, but it's probably going to get forgotten?
 Not anymore!
-Introducing: Drathybot Quotes!
+Introducing: Omnibot Quotes!
   - `!quote <author> <quote..>`:
     - Adds a quote to the database.
   - `!recite <author=[random]>`: